Download the CLS Symptom Management Card for a quick reference on how to manage CLS.

 -

-- Follow the CLS Management Guidelines found in Section 2.2 (Table 2) of the full Prescribing Information
+Follow the CLS Management Guidelines found in Section 2.2 (Table 2) of the full Prescribing Information

-Time of presentation | CLS sign/sympton | Recommended action | ELZONRIS dosing management |
+Time of presentation | CLS sign/symptom | Recommended action | ELZONRIS dosing management |

 ---|---|---|---|

-Prior to first dose of ELZONRIS in cycle 1 | Serum albumin |
+Prior to first dose of ELZONRIS in cycle 1 | when serum albumin |

-Administer 25 g intravenous albumin (q12h or more frequently as practical) until serum albumin is ≥ 3.5 g/dL AND not more than 0.5 g/dL lower than the value measured prior to dosing initiation of the current cycle | Interrupt ELZONRIS dosing until the relevant CLS sign/ symptom has resolveda |
+During ELZONRIS dosing | Administer 25 g intravenous albumin (q12h or more frequently as practical) until serum albumin is ≥3.5 g/dL AND not more than 0.5 g/dL lower than the value measured prior to dosing initiation of the current cycle | Interrupt ELZONRIS dosing until the relevant CLS sign/symptom has resolved† | |

 A predose body weight that is increased by |

-Administer 25 g intravenous albumin (q12h or more frequently as practical) and manage fluid status as clinically indicated (eg, generally with intravenous fluids and vasopressors if hypotensive and with diuretics if normotensive or hyper | tensive) until body weight increase has resolved (ie, the increase is no longer ≥ 1.5 kg greater than the previous day’s predose weight)||
+Administer 25 g intravenous albumin (q12h or more frequently as practical) and manage fluid status as clinically indicated (eg, generally with intravenous fluids and vasopressors if hypotensive and with diuretics if normotensive or hypertensive) until body weight increase has resolved (ie, the increase is no longer ≥1.5 kg greater than the previous day’s predose weight) | ||

-Edema, fluid overload, and/or hypotension | Administer 25 g intravenous albumin (q12h, or more frequently as practical) until serum albumin is ≥ 3.5 g/dL Administer 1 mg/kg of methylprednisolone (or an equivalent) per day until resolution of CLS sign/symptom or as clinically indicated Aggressive management of fluid status and hypotension if present, which could include intravenous fluids and/or diuretics or other blood pressure management, until resolution of CLS sign/symptom or as clinically indicated |
+Edema, fluid overload, and/or hypotension | Administer 25 g intravenous albumin (q12h, or more frequently as practical) until serum albumin is ≥3.5 g/dL Administer 1 mg/kg of methylprednisolone (or an equivalent) per day until resolution of CLS sign/symptom or as clinically indicated Aggressive management of fluid status and hypotension if present, which could include intravenous fluids and/or diuretics or other blood pressure management, until resolution of CLS sign/symptom or as clinically indicated |

-aELZONRIS administration may resume in the same cycle if all CLS signs/symptoms have resolved and the patient did not require measures to treat hemodynamic instability.
-ELZONRIS administration should be held for the remainder of the cycle if CLS signs/symptoms have not resolved or the patient required measures to treat hemodynamic instability (eg, required administration of intravenous fluids and/or vasopressors to treat hypotension), even if resolved, and ELZONRIS administration may only resume in the next cycle if all CLS signs/symptoms have resolved, and the patient is hemodynamically stable.
+- ELZONRIS administration should be held for the remainder of the cycle if CLS signs/symptoms have not resolved or the patient required measures to treat hemodynamic instability (eg, required administration of intravenous fluids and/or vasopressors to treat hypotension) (even if resolved), and

-- Reference:
+- References:

 - ELZONRIS [prescribing information].
-New York, NY, US: Stemline Therapeutics, Inc.; December 2018.
+New York, NY: Stemline Therapeutics, Inc.; July 2023.